 Hundreds of working artists and many art galleries in Fairfield contribute to cultural and economic development.
-An example of regional and state recognition for Fairfield's robust art scene is the 1st Friday's Art Walk, which draws approximately 2000 participants each month and growing.
+An example of regional and state recognition for Fairfield's robust art scene is the Fairfield First Fridays, which draws approximately 2000 participants each month and growing.

 Want to know more about the creativity and innovation that pervades Fairfield?

-Nearly 20 dance studios provide lessons and performances in ballet, jazz, tap, hip hop, katak, belly dancing, ballroom, Latin, Duncan, swing, lyrical, contra, and many more.
-We are in constant motion.
+Dance studios provide lessons and performances in ballet, jazz, tap, hip hop, katak, belly dancing, ballroom, Latin, Duncan, swing, lyrical, contra, and many more.

 A variety of restaurants offer fare for everyone's palette from organic, to ethnic international, to home style.
 Wood fire cooked pizzas, Indian curries, French pastries, carrot juice, Italian sodas, and café lattes conspire to keep us in the Cultural District.

 For most months of the year we are provided with a twice-weekly Farmers' Market rich with live music, face painting, games, pony rides, cooked food, flowers, herbs, plants, and an abundance of produce.

 Fairfield benefits from the Alliance created by the Cultural District.
 It has generated greater collaboration among the numerous cultural organizations, individuals, foundations and non-profit organizations.
 Both the public and private sectors have benefited from financial incentives, grants, tax credits and co-op marketing dollars.
 Updated in 2012, the Fairfield Community-Wide Strategic Plan created a road map for the creation of a revived and vibrant downtown, a dynamic growing economy, and to develop Fairfield into a leading center for culture and the arts.